Best Food to Eat in Iran: A Persian Feast of Saffron, Stews and Crispy Rice

 Kabab Koobideh کباب کوبیده

 Kabab koobideh is the kebab to order first: minced lamb or beef mixed with grated onion, pressed onto a wide flat skewer and grilled over charcoal.
-Served as chelo kabab, it comes with a tall mound of saffron-tipped rice, a knob of butter, grilled tomato and a sprinkle of sumac.
-The meat should be juicy, lightly charred, never dry.
-It’s the Friday-lunch default in millions of homes, and most kababis do it well.
+Order it as chelo kabab and it lands on a tall mound of saffron-tipped rice, with a knob of butter, a grilled tomato, a dusting of sumac.
+Juicy, lightly charred.
+Never dry, that’s the rule.
+Friday-lunch default in millions of homes, and most kababis nail it.

 Joojeh Kabab جوجهکباب

-Joojeh kabab is saffron chicken marinated in yogurt, lemon and onion, then grilled until the edges catch.
-The yogurt keeps it tender, the saffron gives it a gold color and a faint floral note.
+Joojeh kabab is saffron chicken, marinated in yogurt, lemon and onion, then grilled until the edges catch.
+The yogurt keeps it tender.
+Saffron lends the gold color and a faint floral note.
 Two versions show up: plain, or the brighter red one finished with tomato.
-Order it with rice, or wrapped in warm flatbread with raw onion and basil.
-It’s the easy crowd-pleaser when the table can’t agree on a stew.
+Get it with rice, or wrapped in warm flatbread with raw onion and basil.
+This is the crowd-pleaser when the table can’t agree on a stew.

 Kabab Barg کباب برگ

 Kabab barg is the refined cousin of koobideh: thin fillets of lamb or beef, marinated in saffron, onion and a little lemon, then grilled whole rather than minced.
-The name means leaf, for how flat and thin it’s pounded.
-It costs more, and it turns up at celebrations and nicer restaurants.
-Pair it with a skewer of koobideh and you get the classic soltani, the order that covers both bases.
+The name means leaf, after how flat they pound it.
+Pricier, and it shows up at celebrations and the nicer places.
+Want both at once?
+Add a koobideh skewer and you’ve ordered soltani.

 Ghormeh Sabzi قورمهسبزی

 Ghormeh sabzi is the stew most Iranians will name as the national dish, and it’s the one to try if you try only one.
-A mountain of parsley, cilantro, chives and fenugreek is fried down dark, then simmered with lamb, red kidney beans and dried limes until it turns deep green and tangy.
-Fenugreek gives it a slightly bitter, savory edge that grows on you fast.
-It’s always served over rice.
-Tastes even better the next day.
+A mountain of parsley, cilantro, chives and fenugreek gets fried down dark.
+Then in go lamb, red kidney beans and dried limes, simmered until the whole thing turns deep green and tangy.
+The fenugreek brings a bitter, savory edge.
+Grows on you fast.
+Always over rice, and somehow better the next day.

 Fesenjan فسنجان

 Fesenjan is the quiet showstopper: chicken, duck or meatballs in a thick sauce of ground walnuts and pomegranate molasses.
-Slow cooking turns the walnuts silky and dark, and the pomegranate pulls it between sweet and sour.
-The Gilan version up north skews tart, while central Iran nudges it sweeter.
-It’s rich and strange and unlike anything in the neighboring cuisines, which is exactly why it sticks.
-Spoon it over plain rice and go slow.
+Slow cooking turns the walnuts silky and dark.
+The pomegranate drags it back and forth between sweet and sour.
+Up in Gilan they skew tart; central Iran nudges it sweeter.
+Rich, strange, nothing like the food next door, which is why it sticks.
+Spoon it over plain rice.
+Go slow.

 Gheymeh خورش قیمه

 Gheymeh is the workhorse comfort stew, built on yellow split peas, diced meat, tomato and dried lime, then crowned with a tangle of thin fried potato sticks.
-The split peas go soft, the dried lime keeps it bright, and the potato adds crunch against the silky stew.
-You’ll meet it constantly, including at religious gatherings where huge pots are cooked and shared.
+Split peas go soft.
+The dried lime keeps it bright, the fried potato adds crunch against all that silk.
+You’ll run into it everywhere, including religious gatherings where they cook it in huge shared pots.
 Humble, sour-savory, deeply satisfying over rice.

 Tahdig تهدیگ

 Tahdig is the crispy golden crust at the bottom of the rice pot, and getting it perfect is treated as an art.
-It forms where the rice meets butter or oil and slowly fries into a crackling sheet, sometimes layered with potato slices, flatbread or saffron.
-Cooks flip the pot to reveal it whole, and the table genuinely competes for the best shards.
-It’s the most beloved part of any rice dish in Iran.
-If a host offers you theirs, that’s a real compliment.
+It forms where rice meets butter or oil, frying slowly into a crackling sheet, sometimes layered with potato slices, flatbread or saffron.
+Cooks flip the pot to reveal it whole.
+Then the whole table fights over the best shards.
+If a host hands you theirs, take it as a real compliment.

 Zereshk Polo ba Morgh زرشکپلو با مرغ

-Zereshk polo ba morgh is saffron rice studded with tart barberries, served with chicken braised in a saffron and tomato sauce.
-The barberries (zereshk), grown in eastern Iran around Khorasan, are intensely sour and pop like little rubies against the golden rice.
-It’s the standard plate at weddings and big events, because it photographs and feeds a crowd beautifully.
-Sweet saffron rice, sour berries, savory chicken.
-That contrast is the whole point.
+Zereshk polo ba morgh pairs saffron rice studded with tart barberries with chicken braised in saffron and tomato sauce.
+Those barberries, zereshk, come from around Khorasan in the east.
+Intensely sour, popping like little rubies against the gold rice.
+You’ll see it at weddings and big events, because it photographs well and feeds a crowd.
+Sweet rice, sour berries, savory chicken.
+That’s the whole point.

 Baghali Polo باقالیپلو

-Baghali polo is dill and fava bean rice, usually served with lamb shank so tender it slides off the bone.
-The fresh dill perfumes the whole pot, and the favas add a buttery bite.
+Dill and fava bean rice, baghali polo usually comes with lamb shank so tender it slides off the bone.
+The fresh dill perfumes the whole pot.
+The favas add a buttery bite.
 It’s a homestyle classic that feels celebratory without trying hard.
 Its close cousin sabzi polo, an all-herb rice served with fried fish, is the centerpiece of the Nowruz new-year table every March.
-Order baghali polo with the slow-cooked lamb (mahicheh) when you see it, let the meat fall apart into the rice, and you’ll get why Iranians treat plain-looking rice dishes as the main event.
+See baghali polo with the slow-cooked lamb (mahicheh)?
+Order that.
+Let the meat fall apart into the rice and you’ll get why Iranians treat plain-looking rice dishes as the main event.

 Tahchin تهچین

 Tahchin is what happens when tahdig becomes the whole dish: saffron rice bound with yogurt and egg, packed around chicken or lamb, then baked into a golden cake that’s crisp outside and soft within.
-Cut into wedges, it shows off a deep amber crust and a tender saffron-stained center, often layered with barberries.
-It’s one of the most satisfying ways to eat Persian rice, a reliable order when you want something between a stew plate and pure tahdig.
-Look for it at sit-down restaurants, not quick kababis.
+Cut into wedges, it shows a deep amber crust and a soft saffron-stained center, often with a layer of barberries.
+One of the most satisfying ways to eat Persian rice.
+Order it when you want something between a stew plate and pure tahdig.
+You’ll find it at sit-down places, not quick kababis.

 Dizi (Abgoosht) دیزی / آبگوشت

-Dizi is a hands-on lamb and chickpea stew you finish building yourself at the table, and the ritual is half the fun.
+Half the fun of dizi is the ritual: a hands-on lamb and chickpea stew you finish building yourself at the table.
 It arrives in a stone pot with a pestle.
 You pour the thin broth off into a bowl, tear in flatbread to soak it, then mash the solids (lamb, chickpeas, potato, tomato) into a thick paste eaten with bread and raw onion.
 Filling, cheap, traditional, the lunch of laborers turned beloved comfort food.
 Order it at a proper sofreh-khaneh for the full experience.

 Ash Reshteh آش رشته

-Ash reshteh is a thick green herb and noodle soup, sold from street pots and made in huge batches for special occasions.
+Sold from street pots and cooked in huge batches for special occasions, ash reshteh is a thick green herb and noodle soup.
 It packs herbs, chickpeas, lentils and reshteh noodles, finished with fried mint, crispy onions and a swirl of kashk (a tangy fermented whey).
-It’s hearty enough to be a meal, and one of the easiest vegetarian-friendly things to find.
+Hearty enough to be a meal, and one of the easiest vegetarian-friendly things to find.
 Just ask for it without the kashk if you avoid dairy.
 Cold-weather comfort in a bowl.

 Mirza Ghasemi میرزاقاسمی

-Mirza ghasemi is the dish to seek out in the north: smoky grilled eggplant cooked down with garlic, tomato and egg into a soft, savory spread.
-It comes from Gilan on the Caspian coast, where the cooking leans garlicky, herby and a little tart compared with the rest of the country.
+Seek out mirza ghasemi in the north: smoky grilled eggplant cooked down with garlic, tomato and egg into a soft, savory spread.
+It comes from Gilan on the Caspian coast, where the cooking leans garlicky and herby and a little tart compared with the rest of the country.
 Scoop it with bread as a starter or a light meal.
-The deep char on the eggplant is what makes it, so a good version tastes properly smoked, not just stewed.
+The char is what makes it.
+A good version tastes properly smoked, not just stewed.

 Faloodeh and Bastani فالوده / بستنی سنتی

-Faloodeh is the dessert to end on: thin frozen rice-starch noodles in a rosewater and lime syrup, served icy and sharp.
+End on faloodeh: thin frozen rice-starch noodles in a rosewater and lime syrup, served icy and sharp.
 The Shiraz version (faloodeh shirazi) is the famous one, often eaten with a squeeze of sour cherry or lime.
 Next to it, order bastani sonnati, the saffron and rosewater ice cream flecked with pistachio and frozen chunks of clotted cream.
-Together they’re the perfect hot-afternoon finish, floral and refreshing rather than heavy.
+Floral and refreshing, not heavy.
+The perfect hot-afternoon finish.

 How food changes across Iran